How to Convert Figma to Code: React, HTML, Vue, and JS

 Also Check: Top WordPress Debugging Tools for Troubleshooting

 After testing and debugging, optimize your code for performance.
-This includes minifying CSS and JavaScript files, optimizing images, and using caching techniques to improve load times.
+This includes minifying CSS and JavaScript, optimizing images, and using caching to improve load times.
 Performance is critical for user retention and SEO rankings.

 The key steps are: